 - your Institutions and their systems (including online providers);

-- Grok Learning partners;
+- Grok partners; and

-- research organisations; and
+- research organisations.

 We share this data where the risk of sharing your data is small, and is substantially outweighed by the benefits to you and your Verified Teachers, and creates a better learning experience for you and/or for future students.

 Most of these scenarios and the corresponding shared data has been discussed earlier, but has been split across the types of data.
-This section focuses on the entities listed above.

 7.1.
 Your Verified Teachers